The Adventures of Jinbao: Release

-The film was released in China on August 10, 2012, in both 2D and 3D.
+The film was originally released in mainland China and Hong Kong on August 10, 2012, in both 2D and 3D.

 The film was brought over to the US for an English language release in 2016, the English dub for the film was produced at Bang Zoom!
-Entertainment in California and features a few celebrity voices such as Rob Schneider, Haylie Duff, and Norm MacDonald.
+Entertainment and features a few celebrity voices such as Rob Schneider, Haylie Duff, and Norm MacDonald.
 The English dub was released on DVD by Lionsgate Home Entertainment on August 2, 2016.

 There were a few changes done to the film for its American release, such as Jinbao's name being changed to Patrick.
 A song exclusive to the film's English dub called Miracle was included in the end credits, this same song was previously used in the American release of The Giant King and was later used again in the American release for Air Bound.

 Reception

-The film received very negative reviews from critics and audiences.
-Many of the reviews criticized the movie for being a blatant ripoff of Kung Fu Panda.
+The film received negative reviews from critics and audiences.